Perth Wildcats: 1982–1986: Early struggles

 In 1979, the National Basketball League (NBL) in Australia was formed.
 It took another three years of lobbying by the Perth basketball community before a team in Western Australia became a reality.
 Formed in 1982 as the Westate Wildcats, the Wildcats became the first, and so far only, Western Australian team to compete in the NBL.
 The team's inaugural coach was Henry Daigle and the majority of the inaugural squad was made up of players from the East Perth Eagles, Stirling Senators and Perth Redbacks, led by captain Mike Ellis.
 They played out of Perry Lakes Basketball Stadium and finished the 1982 season in tenth place with a 10–16 win–loss record.
 Gordon Ellis took over as coach in 1983, as the team finished 13th with a 6–16 record.

-In 1984, the team was renamed the Perth Wildcats, but success did not ensue under coach Lynn Massey as the team finished on the bottom of the ladder (16th) with only three wins.
-A fourth coach in Jay Brehmer came into the team for the 1985 season.
-Brehmer and imports Dan Clausen and Roland Brooks looked to lead the Wildcats to a finals berth for the first time, but they narrowly missed out on the post-season with a 13–13 record and an eighth-place finish.
+In 1984, the team was renamed the Perth Wildcats, but success did not ensue under coach Lynn Massey as the team finished at the bottom of the ladder (16th) with only three wins.
+A fourth coach Jay Brehmer joined the team for the 1985 season.
+Brehmer along with imports Dan Clausen and Roland Brooks aimed to lead the Wildcats to a finals berth for the first time.
+However, they narrowly missed out on the post-season with a 13–13 record and an eighth-place finish.
 The Wildcats suffered a major setback in 1986 with the loss of Brooks, after he suffered a season-ending injury just 10 games into the season.
-Without their star import, the Wildcats struggled to be competitive as they finished the season in 12th place with an 8–18 record.
+Without their star import, the Wildcats struggled to remain competitive as they finished the season in 12th place with an 8–18 record.

 In 1986, Perth businessman Bob Williams bought the Wildcats and began to reshape the team's destiny.